 Check here frequently for project updates.

-The next Public Information Center Meeting is anticipated this coming winter.
+The next Public Information Center Meeting is anticipated this coming Spring 2018.

 Thank you again for your interest and participation in this important transportation improvement project.

 The Maritime Navigation Survey is wrapping up!
 To date, we have provided paper copies of the Maritime Navigation Survey to marinas and yacht clubs on the Navesink River, handed out copies at the Oceanic Bridge Project public meetings, and posted a web-based version on the project website.
 In January, we mailed paper copies of the Survey to approximately 350 residential properties bordering the Navesink River in Middletown, Rumson, Fair Haven, and Red Bank who have not yet responded to the Survey.
 The goal of this mailing is to gather additional information about vessels that use the Navesink River, including vessels that are located at private docks.

 If you receive a Survey in the mail and have responded previously, please disregard the mailing, or pass it along to a friend or neighbor who has not yet completed a Survey.
 If you have not had a chance to take the Maritime Navigation Survey and would like to submit one, please click here to submit the Survey through the Oceanic Bridge Project website.
 The deadline for submissions will be Sunday, February 12, 2017.